Embed This Data

 - $7,971 per capita

 - Inflation (CPI):

 - FDI Inflow:

 Ukraine gained independence after the Soviet Union collapsed in 1991.
 Pro-Euro–Atlantic members of parliament ousted President Victor Yanukovych in February 2014, and Petro Poroshenko was elected to replace him in May.
-Parliamentary elections in October led to a pro-European government under Prime Minister Arseniy Yatesenyuk of the center-right People’s Front.
-Russia has illegally annexed the Autonomous Republic of Crimea, and pro-Russian separatists are trying to destabilize the eastern part of the country.
-Ukraine has received $30 billion in aid from the IMF, the World Bank, the EU, and other bilateral donors.
-Its Association Agreement with the EU includes Deep and Comprehensive Free Trade Area (DCFTA) accords.
-Dependence on steel exports and natural gas imports makes the economy vulnerable to global financial turmoil and Russian pressure.
+Parliamentary elections in October 2014 led to a pro-European government under Prime Minister Arseniy Yatesenyuk of the center-right People’s Front.
+In April 2016, Yatesenyuk resigned and was replaced by Volodymyr Groysman.
+Russia has illegally annexed the Crimea, and Russian-backed separatists continue to destabilize the eastern part of the country.
+The shaky Minsk II cease-fire agreement remains in effect but is violated daily by the Russian-backed separatists.

-Ukraine’s top individual income tax rate is 20 percent, and the top corporate tax rate is 18 percent.
+The top individual income tax rate is 20 percent, and the top corporate tax rate is 18 percent.
 Other taxes include a value-added tax and a property tax.
 The overall tax burden equals 37.6 percent of total domestic income.
-Government spending amounts to 48.1 percent of GDP.
-The budget deficit has averaged about 5 percent of GDP over the past three years.
-Public debt exceeds 70 percent of GDP.
+Government spending has amounted to 45.4 percent of total output (GDP) over the past three years, and budget deficits have averaged 3.5 percent of GDP.
+Public debt is equivalent to 80.2 percent of GDP.